 Above: The implant is pushed back allowing your breast tissue to be more clearly seen.

 Breast screens can find most breast cancers present at the time of screening but, like other medical tests, they are not 100% accurate.
 Breast implants can cover some of the breast tissue, which may make it more difficult to find small breast cancers.

 Breast screening is generally safe for people with implants.
 However, it is important that you consider the risks alongside the benefits before deciding to attend BreastScreen.

 - There is an extremely small chance that the pressure placed on the implant during the breast screen (mammogram) could cause the implants to rupture or break.

 - If your implant has already ruptured or started to leak, it is possible that having a breast screen could increase the amount of silicone or saline (depending on the type of implant) spreading into the breast tissue.

 - In some cases, very small amounts of silicone or saline (depending on the implant) pass through the pores of the implant shell.
 This is sometimes called ‘bleeding’ of the implant.
 At present it is not known whether breast screening increases ‘bleeding’ of implants.

 - There is a small chance that breast screening will change the shape of the breasts by dispersing the fibrous capsule that often grows around the implant.
 The breast may feel softer after screening.
 However, it cannot be guaranteed that both breasts will be affected equally.

 - Because of the extra views required, people with implants will experience more exposure to radiation during breast screening than people without implants.

-BreastScreen Victoria does not assess implant problems so if you notice a problem, please see your doctor as soon as possible.
+BreastScreen Victoria will not advise you about changes or problems.
+If you notice a problem or are concerned about your implants, please see your doctor as soon as possible.